statecharts/statecharts.github.io/_glossary/condition-state.md

 By defining a condition state inside the compound state itself, the guard definitions are closer to the target states, making the statechart easier to reason about.

-**The guards that determine the state of B are inside B, and states A and C are easier to understand**{:.caption}
+**The guards that determine the state of B are inside B, and states A and C are easier to understand.**{:.caption}
 ![Atomic states A and C, and compound state B, the latter with substates 1, 2, and 3.
 An event e in A or C enters a conditional state, which determines the final state using guards](condition-state-after-two.svg)

 Condition states can help reduce clutter when introducing states and a whole set of transitions need to be copied over to a new state, or when several different events need similar sets of guards.
 In such situations, consider introducing a condition state to encapsulate the logic.
 Condition states can also help move guards closer to the target states, where this is desirable.